NVIDIA/skyhook-packages/README.md

    - `shellscript` for custom scripts and automation
    - `tuning` for system-level configuration management
    - `tuned` for automated performance tuning with the tuned daemon
+   - `kdump` for kernel crash dump collection and debugging
 2. **Review the package README** for specific usage instructions and examples
 3. **Create a Skyhook Custom Resource** referencing the package
 4. **Apply the SCR** to your cluster and monitor the package deployment